szastupov/one-dark-pale/README.md

 # One Dark Pale

-Do you like aesthetics of One Dark but not satisfied with existing themes?
-Your Javascript code is all **RED** and makes your eyes bleed?
+Do you enjoy the aesthetics of One Dark the redness of your JavaScript code makes your eyes bleed?

 Well, try One Dark Pale 😉